-Employees must have accumulated one year of service and be employed by Fluor Corporation or one of its subsidiaries as of March 2, 2020.
+**Eligible employees must have accumulated one year of service as of March 1, 2021.

 In order to match you with other scholarship opportunities, the Hub may ask certain questions regarding membership to certain community programs.
 With the increasing cost of higher education, Scholarship America, along with their partners, are trying to give students more opportunities to cover their financial needs.
 How you answer these membership questions has no bearing on your eligibility for the Fluor Scholarship Program.

 All applicants will be notified in May.
 The Fluor Scholarship Program is a competitive program; not all applicants will be recipients.
 If not selected as a recipient, the student may reapply each year eligibility requirements are met.

 Financial need will be considered in determining the size of the awards.
 Academic records from different countries will be converted to a common grading scale for evaluation and comparison.